 The third realisation is the natural conclusion stemming from the two other realisations, and as such, it seems overly simple in hindsight: To study seduction in and through practice is not enough, rather it has to be presented in a way that elicits the concept of practice, that shows its workings rather than talks about it or reports on the findings.
-It became clear to me, after my analysis and my encounter with the Breda shoe, that a further layer of practice-writing-in all its creativity, histories, and forms could be used.
+It became clear to me, after my analysis and my encounter with the Breda shoe, that a further layer of practice - writing - in all its creativity, histories, and forms could be used.
 By this I mean the use of fiction, of drama, characters, and role-play, and of different genres as a form of practice bringing about seduction.
 After all, seduction and writing are inextricably linked, as I show in the conclusion to my case.
-To engage in this practice makes sense, since much of what brought me to study seduction was either literature, or works of art that have a strong textual component (Sophie Calle, for example, or even Duchamp and his Green Box).
+To engage in this practice makes sense, since much of what brought me to study seduction was either literature, or even Duchamp and his Green Box).
 The result of this area of practical investigation is this text.

-179. The source for this schema is Lacan, The Ego in Freud's Theory, p.
+^{179.} The source for this schema is Lacan, The Ego in Freud's Theory, p.
 109. The legend in the book calls this schema 'the imaginary function of the ego and the discourse of the unconscious'.
 It is called Schema L because its shape is reminiscent of the Greek letter for 'L'.